emil476m/KeepSocial/README.md

-The KeepSocial Project was made by: Emil, Andreas and Jens
+The KeepSocial Project was made by: Emil, Andreas and Jens.

 Installation Guide:

-NOTE: if you dont want to setup the database manually run any of the unittests and it will run a rebuild script for the database SETUP an environmental variable named pgconn with a database connection
+NOTE: if you dont want to setup the database manually, run any of the unittests and it will run a rebuild script for the database.
+SETUP an environmental variable named pgconn with a database connection.

 1. cd frontend